davisczh/CS470_AI/README.md

 # Project Setup Instructions

+MAKE SURE THE YELPDATASET IS IN THIS DIRECTORY UNDER: archive/yelp_academic_dataset_business.json

 ## Step 1: Install Ollama

 To install Ollama, refer to the GitHub repository for the latest instructions: